NEWSLETTER

 At Sporting Oklahoma, we are committed to providing a player-first environment that supports long-term development both on and off the field.
 As part of that commitment, we’re excited to introduce our new I.D.E.A.L. player placement process for the Academy Program!

 To help illustrate the I.D.E.A.L. process, we've created the attached flyer detailing each phase.
-Please take a moment to review it.

 What is I.D.E.A.L.?